FutureProofHomes/Documentation/docs/satellite1-smart-speaker-enclosure-kit.md

 !!! warning "Dev Kit + Enclosure Limitations"

-    Dev Kits are designed for use on your electronics bench, but this enclosure kit pushes the dev kit to it's full potential, though a few limitations apply.
+    Dev Kits are designed for use on your electronics bench, but this enclosure kit pushes the dev kit to its full potential, though a few limitations apply.

     1. Use the firmware’s temperature & humidity offsets for the most accurate sensor readings.
     2. The enclosure does not yet support top-mounted mmWave connectors or the luminosity sensor.
-    3. At full volume, the wake word may not hear the perfectly.
-Still the wake word should respond if the enclosure is airtight and not on a vibrating strucutre.
+    3. At full volume, the wake word may not be heard perfectly.
+Still the wake word should respond if the enclosure is airtight and not on a vibrating structure.
     4. Future expansion boards connecting to the hat's FX23L connectors aren’t supported with this enclosure design.

 # Watch the Instructional Video